nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-export-data-using-document-template-and-automation.md

     ```

-*   The element `dc:subjects`&nbsp;is a list, so it has to be listed as one using the script.
+*   The element `dc:subjects` is a list, so it has to be listed as one using the script.

     ```
     <#list doc["dc:subjects"] as subject>